kimkulling/osre/README.md

 using namespace ::OSRE::App;
 using namespace ::OSRE::RenderBackend;

-class QuickStarterApp : public App::AppBase {
+/// The main application, this will be used to initialize the engine class QuickStarterApp : public AppBase {
     /// The transform block, contains the model-, view- and projection-matrix TransformMatrixBlock m_transformMatrix;
     /// The entity to render